Academic Policies & Information

 Dismissal for Accelerated Undergraduate Students

-A College Completion program student on probation will be dismissed if his or her cumulative GPA remains below a 2.00 after completing twelve (12) additional credits.
+A College Completion program student on probation will be dismissed if their cumulative GPA remains below a 2.00 after completing fifteen (15) additional credits.
 Undergraduate students dismissed from the College may appeal the dismissal decision with the College (if applicable) or re-apply after attending another institution and demonstrating academic success in at least twelve (12) credits of college-transferable courses.
 For information regarding the appeal process or re-entry, please contact the Academic Dean’s Office.

 Dismissal for Graduate Students

-A graduate student on probation will be dismissed if his or her cumulative GPA remains below 3.0 after completing nine (9) additional graduate credits.
-Coursework which is not included in the grade point average does not count as part of the nine additional credits (courses numbered below 600, withdrawals or pass/fail graded courses).
+A graduate student on probation will be dismissed if their cumulative GPA remains below 3.0 after completing nine (9) additional graduate credits.
+Coursework which is not included in the grade point average does not count as part of the nine additional credits (courses numbered below 600, withdrawals, or pass/fail graded courses).

 Any student (regardless of classification) may also be dismissed for academic dishonesty or violating conditions of the Student Handbook.
 Academic standing is posted at the close of each semester and is reported on the grade report for each student.